Boosting sustainable energy for the Elephant Community

 Combining this with sustainable fuels such as biomethane and domestic energy-saving measures, community heating schemes can provide affordable heating that has a minimal carbon footprint.
 CHP is a key technology in the Government’s drive away from centralised power generation towards distributed energy generation.

-As well as supplying green energy to Elephant Park, the hub will hopefully eventually become a focal point for the community, with an integrated early years nursery, café and a children’s playground – known as the pocket park, acting as a spill out for both – as well as a hireable space for residents to book for events and celebrations.
+Designed by Architects Morris and Company, the Energy Centre in Elephant and Castle is more than just a power hub.
+As well as supplying green energy to Elephant Park, the hub is already becoming a focal point for the community, with an integrated early years nursery, café and a children’s playground – known as the pocket park, acting as a spill out for both – as well as a hireable space for residents to book for events and celebrations.
+The exterior of the building itself has a modern aesthetic, with playful design elements scattered throughout – for example the placement of its windows.
+It’s won a RIBA Regional Award, as well as a New London Award in the mixed-use category.

 At the heart of Elephant Park is the ambition to make the development the greenest new place to live in central London, and to make the area one of the most sustainable urban locations in the world.